Alliance–Union universe: History

 As humanity reaches out to the stars, space stations are financed by the private Sol Corporation, eventually renamed the Earth Company.
 Each new station is built by the previous one and is located ever farther away from Earth.
 In the days before faster-than-light travel (FTL), nine stations are laboriously constructed around nine stars, all lacking habitable planets.

 The stationers and the merchanters who man the ships that supply them both develop distinct cultural identities, but remain psychologically and to some degree materially dependent on Earth.
 Still, directives from Earth arrive hopelessly out-of-date and are routinely ignored, making the Earth Company's attempts to maintain control increasingly futile.

 When Pell's World is discovered in the Tau Ceti system, the fragile economic and political equilibrium is disrupted.
 Not only is this new planet's biosphere reasonably hospitable to humans – requiring only gas masks and air tanks for survival – but it also supports intelligent alien life, the gentle, technologically primitive Hisa, called "Downers" by humans.
 Importantly, human crops can be grown on Pell's World, dangerously weakening Earth's economic dominance.
 After the construction of Pell Station above the planet, colonists expand outward in space with renewed vigor and build additional stations even more distant from Earth.

 The first successful FTL probe using newly developed jump technology is launched in 2248.
 Earth takes advantage of the breakthrough to try to re-assert its authority among the colonists.
 With a poor understanding of stationers and merchanters alike, its clumsy attempts backfire, provoking first unrest, then occasional armed clashes, and eventually rebellion.
 As the situation spirals out of control, the Earth Company commissions the building of 50 military carriers, the "Company Fleet", under the command of Conrad Mazian, to enforce its orders.

 The situation culminates in 2300 with the declaration of an independent Union by the colonists centered at the Cyteen system, another habitable planet and space station at Lalande 46650, precipitating outright war.
 Union augments its population and armed forces with genetically engineered and psychologically conditioned human clones, called azi, which are seen as an abomination by Earth.

 Fighting between the Fleet and Union forces is fierce during the ensuing "Company War".
 The stations closest to Earth, disturbed by the azi and other Union developments, remain loyal to Earth; several of these are destroyed by Union action.
 With sporadic, inadequate support from Earth, the Fleet has no choice but to forcibly requisition equipment and personnel from the increasingly alienated merchanters.
-However, these measures only serve to maintain the existing warships.
+These measures, however, only serve to maintain the existing warships.
 Without new ships to replace its combat losses, the Fleet gradually begins to lose a war of attrition.